elastic/beats/x-pack/filebeat/module/aws/vpcflow/README.md

-Filebeat module for AWS VPC
+Filebeat module for AWS VPC Logs
 ===

 Module for the AWS virtual private cloud(VPC) logs which captures information